The First Great Train Robbery: Plot

-Pierce targets Fowler through his weakness for prostitutes.
-Miriam reluctantly poses as "Madame Lucienne", a high-class courtesan in an exclusive bordello.
-Miriam meets with Fowler and asks him to undress, forcing him to remove the key worn round his neck.
-While Fowler is distracted by Miriam, Agar makes an impression of his key.
+Pierce targets Henry Fowler, the bank's manager, through his weakness for prostitutes.
+Miriam poses as "Madame Lucienne", a courtesan in an exclusive bordello, meets with Fowler and asks him to undress, forcing him to remove the key worn round his neck.
+While Miriam distracts Fowler, Agar makes an impression of his key.
 Pierce then stages a phony police raid to rescue Miriam, forcing Fowler to flee to avoid a scandal.

-The keys at the train station prove a much harder challenge.
-After a daytime diversionary tactic with a child pickpocket fails because Agar cannot wax them in the time available, Pierce decides to "crack the crib" at night.
-The whole operation is a matter of timing, because the officer guarding the railway office at night leaves his post only once, for seventy-five seconds (to go to the toilet).
-Pierce plans to use "snakesman" (cat burglar) Clean Willy to climb the station's wall, climb down into the station, enter the office via a small skylight in the office ceiling, and open the office door and the key cabinet from within.
+The two remaining keys are locked in a cabinet at the offices of the South Eastern Railway at the London Bridge railway station.
+After a daytime diversionary tactic with a child pickpocket fails, Pierce decides to try again at night.
+The officer guarding the railway office at night leaves his post only once, for seventy-five seconds, to go to the toilet.
+Pierce plans to use cat burglar Clean Willy to climb the station's wall, climb down into the station, enter the office via a skylight in the ceiling, and open the key cabinet from within.
 Because Clean Willy is incarcerated at Newgate Prison, Pierce and Agar first have to arrange for him to break out, using a public execution as a distraction.
-With Willy's help, the criminals succeed in making wax impressions of the keys without detection.
+With Willy's help, the criminals make impressions of the keys without detection.

 Clean Willy is subsequently arrested after being caught pick-pocketing and informs on Pierce.
-The police use Willy to lure Pierce into a trap, but the master cracksman easily eludes capture.
-Clean Willy escapes from his captors, but is murdered by Barlow on Pierce's orders.
-The authorities, now aware that a robbery is imminent, increase security by having the baggage car padlocked from the outside until the train arrives at its destination and forbidding anyone but the guard to travel in the baggage van.
+The police use Willy to lure Pierce into a trap, but the latter eludes capture.
+Clean Willy escapes from his captors, but Pierce finds him in a bar and murders him.
+The authorities, now aware of the upcoming robbery, increase security by having the baggage car padlocked from the outside until the train arrives at its destination and forbidding anyone but the guard to travel in the baggage van.
 Any container large enough to hold a man must be opened and inspected before it is loaded on the train.